 The video at night is also excellent, with strong detail captured in the images.
 Captured video did have a tendency to get washed out when the subject was close to the camera, thanks to the infrared LEDs below the lens.
 The camera did a decent job of using ambient light, though; we found that it captured good detail outside of the range of the LED lights.

 One thing to note here: Anker advertises the Eufy Video Doorbell as a 2K video camera, and it can capture video at a 2K resolution of 2560 x 1920 pixels.
 But first, you have to enable this feature in the settings, because the doorbell captures video at 1600 x 1200 resolution by default.
 The unusual 2K resolution may confuse some apps or services.
-Either way, the Eufy captures video within a 150-degree field of view, which is comparable to Ring's doorbell cameras.
+Either way, the Eufy captures video within a 150-degree field of view, which is comparable to Ring video doorbell cameras.

-The Anker Eufy Wired Video Doorbell is an attractively designed, well-thought-out device that does what you expect it to do at a low cost.
+The Eufy Wired Video Doorbell is an attractively designed, well-thought-out device that does what you expect it to do at a low cost.
 The doorbell looks good, captures clear, sharp video and doesn't lock you in to a long-term contract to store the video locally.

-The Eufy doorbell lacks the wider integration of comparable devices from Ring and Nest, though.
+However, the Eufy doorbell lacks the wider integration of comparable devices from Ring and Nest, though.
 You can't unlock a smart lock from the Eufy app like you can with the Ring Video Doorbell.
 So, if you are looking for wider integration with your smart home, give this doorbell a pass.
 But if you want a cheaper video doorbell that just does what a video doorbell needs to do, the Eufy is well worth a look.